JoonJang95/JustinComponent-Service/README.md

 A music streaming platform for users to enjoy their favorite songs

+I took on a legacy codebase for a music streaming application that originally held 1000 datasets and scaled the backend to host 42 million datasets.
+I also containerized the application using Docker to standardize the environment and deployed to Amazon’s EC2 t2.micro instances while maintaining fast response times and performance.

 ## Related Projects

   - https://github.com/DemocritusCloud/RelatedTracksUI-Service (Legacy codebase for this project)